anika-nur/reflect-ai/DESIGN_DECISIONS.md

 - **Sampaguita loading indicator**: The thinking animation uses five petals arranged like the Philippine national flower
 - **Banig texture**: The monthly reflection card uses a woven mat pattern, referencing traditional Filipino craftsmanship
 - **Typography**: Libre Baskerville (display) + Inter (body) — warm serif for questions, clean sans for UI

-### Typography in the Pitch Deck
-- **Cambria** for all headings — serif warmth, readable at large sizes
-- **Calibri** for all body text — clean, professional
-- Two fonts only, consistent across all slides (direct response to mentor feedback about font inconsistency)